saroar/swift-ClassesMagic-lab-swift-intro-000/README.md

-# Classes: Blackjack
+# Classes: Blackjack Lab

 ![NameOfPerson](http://i.imgur.com/ouSfJLS.jpg?1)

 > If I have seen further it is by standing on the shoulders of Giants. -[Isaac Newton](https://en.wikipedia.org/wiki/Isaac_Newton)

-## Learning Objectives
+## Overview

-* Complete this lab
+In this lab, you'll implement classes to play a game of Blackjack.

 ## Introduction

 In this lab, you will implement classes to play a game of Blackjack.
-If you're not familiar with Blackjack, the [Wikipedia entry]() should tell you everything you need to know.
+If you're not familiar with Blackjack, the [Wikipedia entry](https://en.wikipedia.org/wiki/Blackjack) should tell you everything you need to know.
 The implementation of this game will be fairly simple.
 You'll create a few classes that are able to interact with each other through methods.
 Together these classes will simulate a simple game of Blackjack.

 You can start the lab by opening up `ClassesMagicFun.xcworkspace` in Xcode.
 This project contains several files in which you will implement the classes needed to run the game.
 It also includes tests.
 You can run these tests by select **Test** from the **Product** menu, or by pressing <kbd>Command</kbd>-U. If you implement the classes correctly, all the tests should pass.